Albums – STORE

 The Kelly Gang – LP – Looking For The Sun – 2003

-We really wanted an Australian name, and so in honour of my Irish and genetic rebellion, The Kelly Gang suited up to appropriately sing odes like Snake Charmer, where “The greatest of thieves dress well in suits / And hide behind banners of fine pursuits”, clearly suggesting none of this was by chance.
-It’s also clear that our songs on this album attack the same kinds of issues that faced the famous bushrangers in their battles with authority during those early years of the Australian colony.
-But the Kelly Gang wasn’t all about anger and protest.
-We wanted to deliver rock music with a bit of country and a bit of folk, drawing on the myriad of great musical influences of the band’s founders.
+The band really wanted an Australian name, and in honour of Jack’s Irish heritage and rebellious spirit, The Kelly Gang felt like the perfect fit.
+They aimed to sing odes like “Snake Charmer,” where lines such as “The greatest of thieves dress well in suits / And hide behind banners of fine pursuits” clearly suggest the intentionality behind their music.
+It’s evident that the songs on this album tackle the same kinds of issues that the famous bushrangers faced in their battles with authority during the early years of the Australian colony.

-Recorded during 2003 at Megaphon & The Vault Studios, Looking For The Sun includes artwork from the stunning and iconic paintings of our late, great artist, Sir Sidney Nolan.
-His Ned Kelly Series appear in brilliant colour, a privilege not lost on the band, who see these works as blending beautifully with the words and music on the CD.– all blending with our beloved country.
+“Looking For the Sun” was recorded in 2003 at Megaphon & The Vault Studios.
+The album’s artwork features stunning and iconic paintings from the late, great artist, Sir Sidney Nolan’s Ned Kelly Series.
+These brilliant colours were a privilege not lost on the band, who saw these works blending beautifully with the words and music on the CD – all seamlessly connecting with their beloved country.

 Get the album below: